loc-conformance/linebench/README.md

 ```

 Answers "is this machine ready to measure".
 Every instance runs once per table against the real
-corpus, the counts are read back and held against the corpus, and hyperfine and git are proven to
+corpus, the counts are read back and held against the corpus, and hyperfine and git are tried:
-work:

 ![what check prints](https://raw.githubusercontent.com/loc-conformance/linebench/main/assets/screenshots/check.png)